Love Island: Australia is currently airing on ITV2 to give UK viewers their fix of villa drama after the British version's cancellation this year.

 That means those of you who can't wait to find out which scantily-clad singles won Love Island: Australia are in luck!

 Here's everything you need to know about how season one panned out – don't read on if you don't want anything ruined as there are major spoilers ahead.

-When is the Love Island: Australia season 1 finale?
+What time is the Love Island: Australia season 1 finale?

 Love Island: Australia started on 15th June 2020, and unlike the UK series, it's airing every day on ITV2.
 Normally, we have a Saturday break, but since this a repeat, ITV2 are airing it back-to-back.